Abhishek-Anand21/Hand-s-On-Cricket/README.md

 # Hand-s-On-Cricket
 This is a Project Based on Cricket Game between the User and the Computer.
 It's a famous game among teenagers played between two.
-Where they randomly pick any number between 1-6 using their fingers and if the opponent also pick the same number then the player is out otherwisde it's a run.
+Where they randomly pick any number between 1-6 using their fingers and if the opponent also pick the same number then the player is out otherwise it's a run.

 # About The Code